TamsinHuggins/react-component-game/README.md

 Make it so that the Circle component changes its color every time it is clicked.
 The circle component must cycle through at least 5 different colors.
 It is recommended to cycle through an array of colors.

 ## Challenge 2.3
-Make a counter that updates any time ANY shape on the page is clicked.
+Make a counter for "Total Clicks" that updates any time ANY shape on the page is clicked.